dougsweetser/Q/docs/SR/special.md

 ## The **special** in special relativity

-Einstien's theory of special relativity applied only to one paricular class of
+Einstein's theory of special relativity applied only to one particular class of
-observers: those that were travelling at a constant velocity.
+observers: those that were traveling at a constant velocity.
 Any deviation from constant motion - caused by going around a corner or sitting in a gravitational field - and special relativity does not apply.
 Einstein turned to his friends skilled in the mathematical arts for a way to deal with other